SumeetBatra/disentanglement_playground/README.md

 ## Acknowledgements
-Much of the code is adapted from https://github.com/kylehkhsu/latent_quantization and rewritten in PyTorch.
+Much of the infrastructure code and the QLAE model itself is adapted from https://github.com/kylehkhsu/latent_quantization and rewritten in PyTorch.
+Models that were adapted from other repos will have links to the original implementations in their respective files.